 First of all, they are often more affordable than laser printer.
 However, even the best inkjet printers will cost money to run, as you'll need to make sure that they are well stocked in ink cartridges, which they use to print.

-When compiling this list of the best inkjet printers of 2019, we've taken running costs into account, so the inkjet printers you find on this page will be economical to run, so you should save money in the long run.
+When compiling this list of the best inkjet printers, we've taken running costs into account, so the inkjet printers you find on this page will be economical to run, so you should save money in the long run.